hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - ASA
   - <span style="color: #bb6600;">deny all traffic</span> by default
+  - <span style="color: #bb6600;">multiple context mode</span>
+    - deployment mode to seperate management on a shared appliance
+    - example: separation of masnagement and customer security service in mall
   - modes: transparent and routed
   - <span style="color: #bb6600;">bridge group</span> in transprent mode
     - group interfaces together in a bridge group to maximize the use of security contexts